willdave865/scripting/README.md

 Drive>My Docs>Hist Research>CON> Project Gscripts>GitHub CON Project

-Scripts that work on sheets (creating sheet, outputting sheet notes etc) are *bound scripts* the spreadsheet the script is bound to is known as the script *container*
+Scripts that work on sheets (creating sheet, outputting sheet notes etc) are *bound scripts* the spreadsheet script is bound to is known as the script *container*
   - sheet scripts appear under the 'Custom' button when clicked on.
 For example searchNotes.gs appears in the Working.gsheet
   - selecting Tools>Script Editor in this sheet gives access to all script files that have been bound to this sheet